buildforfun/fitness_indicator/README.md

 1. What problem is this solving?
 ---------------------------------------
-People are terrible judge of their own fitness and one possible reason for this is that our fitness can be a hidden metric.
-It's hard to judge how healthy you are compared to others in your age group.
+Many people struggle to accurately assess their own fitness levels compared to others in their age group.
+This is because fitness can be a complex concept, making it challenging for individuals to objectively evaluate their overall health and physical condition relative to their peers.

 2. What am I building?
 ---------------------------------------

-I'm building a tool that allows users to refer to a single fitness score based on general fitness metrics.
+I'm building a tool that provides users with a single, comprehensive fitness score based on a range of general fitness metrics.
+This score will serve as a standardized reference point, allowing users to easily compare their fitness level to others and track their progress over time.

 Source for data:
 https://strengthlevel.com/strength-standards/push-ups/kg